p55t/aws-deepracer-workshops/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab0_Create_resources/Readme.md

 > **Important:** Please use the region **N.Virginia (us-east-1)** for all resources in this lab.

-4. Let's get started!
-Head over to Lab 1 below to begin.
+4. Let's get started to train your DeepRacer Model!

 # Overview